Central Park: Cultural significance

 Central Park's size and cultural position has served as a model for many urban parks.
 Olmsted believed landscape design was a way to improve the feeling of community and had intended the park as the antithesis of the stresses of the city's daily life.
 The Greensward Plan, radical at the time of its construction, led to widespread changes in park designs and urban planning; in particular, parks were designed to incorporate landscapes whose elements were related to each other.

 As a New York City icon, Central Park is one of the most filmed locations in the world.
 A December 2017 report found that 231 movies had used it for on-location shoots, more than the 160 movies that had filmed in Greenwich Village or the 99 movies that had filmed in Times Square.
 Some of the movies filmed at Central Park, such as the 1993 film The Age of Innocence, reflect ideals of the past.
 Other films, including The Fisher King (1991), Marathon Man (1976), The Out of Towners (1970), and Home Alone 2: Lost in New York (1992), use the park for dramatic conflict scenes.
 Central Park has been used in romance films such as Maid in Manhattan (2002), 13 Going on 30 (2004) or Hitch (2005), and fantasy live-action/animated films such as Enchanted (2007).
 In 2009, an estimated 4,000 days of film shoots were hosted, or an average of more than ten film shoots per day, accounting for $135.5 million in city revenue.

-Because of its cultural and historical significance, Central Park has been a National Historic Landmark since 1962, and a New York City scenic landmark since 1974.
+Because of its cultural and historical significance, Central Park has been a National Historic Landmark district since 1962, and a New York City scenic landmark since 1974.
 It was placed on UNESCO's list of tentative World Heritage Sites in 2017.